What’s the Best PPC Bidding Strategy?

 • Uncheck Search Partners and Display in Search campaigns.
 They are low-value placements.

-• Povit your Ad group, keywords focus.
+• Pivot your Ad group, keywords focus.
 That means don't put low-bid keywords(like branding) mix with high-value keywords.

 What're the cons?